 Using enumerations

-Once an enumeration is defined, variables of that type can be declared and assigned one of the values defined in the enumeration:
+Once an enumeration is defined, you can declare variables of that type and assign one of the values defined in the enumeration:

 DaysOfTheWeek today = DaysOfTheWeek.Monday;

-These values can also be compared using equality operators:
+You can also compare these values using equality operators:

 if (today == DaysOfTheWeek.Monday)